riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

     ...
 {% endhighlight %}

-We've added a class on the `li` attribute which is used to toggle the strike through class.
+We've added a class on the `li` attribute which is used to toggle the strike through style.

 #####/client/templates/simple-todos.js
 {% highlight JavaScript %}